 When Can You Purchase Wine En Primeur

-The en primeur campaign takes place annually, usually starting in April and May, following the harvest season.
-During this period, châteaux release their wines for tasting and purchase while they are still aging in barrels.
+The en primeur campaign runs annually, with the main action kicking off in April and May following harvest.
+During this window, châteaux put their wines out for tasting and purchase while aging is still underway in barrel.

 - Barrel Tastings: Wines are tasted and evaluated by critics, merchants, and investors.
 Initial reviews and scores heavily influence demand and pricing.